German Visa for United States Citizens | Requirements & Application Process

 Table of Contents

-Visa Requirements for United States for Applicants from Germany
+Visa Requirements for Germany for United States Citizens

 Eligibility Criteria

-• Valid German passport (valid for at least six months beyond intended stay)
+• Valid U.S. passport (at least six months beyond the intended stay).

 Required Documents

-• Completed DS-160 visa application form (Online Application Portal)
+• Completed visa application form (available on the German consulate website).

-• Proof of financial support (bank statements, employer letter)
+• Proof of financial means (bank statements, employer letters).

 Certified Translation Requirements